 There are set procedures required to force a freeholder to extend a lease, and these issues are becoming increasingly common as a prelude to selling a flat which has 70-80 years or less left to run.

-• Instruct an experienced, specialist property solicitor – the lawyer will generally start the process by serving an Initial Notice on the landlord (although an informal, “without prejudice” offer may also have been made) , which will offer a premium for extending the lease.
+The property lawyer will generally start the process by serving an Initial Notice on the landlord (although an informal, “without prejudice” offer may also have been made) , which will offer a premium for extending the lease.
 The process of extending a lease has strict time limits once the notice has been served and the Landlord may then serve a counter notice demanding a higher premium, with supporting evidence, or accept the offer made.

-This fee should cover the initial inspection of the property, reading the lease and making all the calculations.
+This fee should cover the initial inspection of the property and making all the calculations.
 Obviously there are extra charges if the surveyor is asked to negotiate with the landlord or their agent or for any further work required if the valuation cannot be agreed.
 If they act for several flats in the same building they can usually offer substantial discounts so it’s probably a good idea to team up together, if several of you are going down this route.

 Once the Initial Notice is served on the landlord you will be responsible for his/her reasonable valuation and conveyancing costs, as well as your own.
 The Notice is also important in setting the valuation date

 It is quite common for a landlord to try and agree an increase in ground rent, as a condition for extending quickly and without waiting for notices to expire and/or applications to the Leasehold Valuation Tribunal has that is incorporated within the cost of extending.
 You still have to pay the service charge for the tribunal.
 However, such exchanges should be avoided if possible.

-Many leasehold flat owners are completely unaware that the issue of extending the lease may become an obstacle and delay when selling.
+Many flat owners are completely unaware that the issue of extending the lease may become an obstacle and delay when selling.
 It can usually be resolved but often requires some negotiation and possibly delay and extra cost.

 The solution to the problem is often :-